bchong95/bchong95.github.io/_personal_finance/start_investing_yesterday.markdown

 I'm a firm believer that everyone should invest as soon as possible (and before they are born if possible).
 A great quote for a real life analogy is:

 ```
-The best time to plant a tree is twenty years ago.
-The second best time is now.
+"The best time to plant a tree is twenty years ago.
+The second best time is now."
 - Unknown Origin (Credited as Chinese Proverb)
 ```